-Dr. Gina Henderson, Assistant Professor, Oceanography Dept., U.S. Naval Academy
+Dr. Gina Henderson, Assistant Professor, Oceanography Department, United States Naval Academy (USNA)

 Research interests: Dr. Henderson’s research seeks to develop a better understanding of the role of snow cover in the hydrologic and global climate system.
 In particular, she studies the influences of snow on atmospheric circulation and climate change through surface-atmosphere interactions using both climate data records and global climate models.